Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach

-according to Eq. (\ref{eqnsshhssfenexp}) and Appendix \ref{appendixc}, which is equivalent to the result in Ref. \cite{guo2021exact}.
-The HSSF modes in [Eq. (\ref{eqimpbulkeigenstate})] appear with possible emergent complex solutions of $\phi$, which match with the numerical results in Appendix \ref{appendixe}.
-However, the HSSF effect with boundary impurity is usually limited to finite sizes due to the restraints on the NHSE and SFL in large systems.
+according to Eq. (\ref{eqnsshhssfenexp}) and Appendix \ref{appendixc}, and is equivalent to the result in Ref. \cite{guo2021exact}.
+With the available complex solutions of $\phi$, eigenstates following Eq. (\ref{eqimpbulkeigenstate}) emerge, realizing the hybrid SFS effect and being fully consistent with the numerical results (see Appendix \ref{appendixe}).
+Nevertheless, such a hybrid SFS effect with the boundary impurity is once again limited to finite-size systems.